OWF/owf2013/pages/en/news/guidelines-for-2013/index.md

 These topics will be explored deeper **during the second day**, through **workshops and think tanks** led by industry and community leaders.
 This will enable attendees to contribute to the **evolution of our field**, and of course provide the meeting point where the **world experts** will get together and talk about the present and the future.

-### Code – Open Innovation
+### CODE – Open Innovation

-From a technological standpoint, **during the Code days**, the focus will be on the following topics: Web, Infrastructure (Cloud, but not exclusively), Data and Mobility.
+From a technological standpoint, **during the CODE days**, the focus will be on the following topics: Web, Infrastructure (Cloud, but not exclusively), Data and Mobility.
 The Web, especially with the user aspects, like the **UX** movement and the **Responsive Design** requirements, but also **accessibility**, a topic that will be increasingly important in the future.

 **Infrastructure** is not solely a technical topic and we want to approach it from its organizational point of view within the IT departments as well, with a focus on the **devops** movement, the internal impacts for development teams of the new VM provisioning platforms and technologies.